Annie Schnackenberg: Migration to New Zealand and missionary work

 The family moved to New Zealand in 1861, travelling on the Black Eagle, and became pioneer farmers in the Mount Albert area of Auckland.
 Within days of her arrival, Annie signed up to teach in Wesleyan Mission schools on the west coast of the Waikato region at the mission station run by Rev. Cort Henry Schnackenberg (27 November 1812 – 10 August 1880).
 Eliza White, who had previously served at the Kawhia Mission, probably was part of her recruitment.

 Allen set out for Kawhia in November 1861, a difficult journey by bullock dray, canoe and foot which took two weeks.
 At Kawhia, she assisted Cort Schnackenberg (born 1812) and his wife Amy to save and educate the Māori people.
 The Inspector of Native Schools praised her work.
-Amy died of breast cancer in late 1863, and Cort proposed to Annie within months.
+Amy died of breast cancer in August 1863, and Cort proposed to Annie Jane within months.
 They were married in Auckland on 12 May 1864.
 They had five children: